cossentino/on-track-2/spec.md

     attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)

-      Purchases have many attributes, including location, total, date, and note
+      Purchases, a join table for Users/Categories, has many attributes, including: location, total, date, and note

     Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)